recursivelabsai/Self-Tracing/README.md

 }
 ```

-## 6. Next Steps for Alignment with Anthropic Research
+## 6. Next Steps for with Extending Research

 1. **Implement Attribution Protocols**: Develop standardized attribution reporting for each key research area